-We're a Top Ten Western Museum as named by True West Magazine, and on the TW Ultimate Western Destination list.
+It is a Top Western Museum as named by True West Magazine and on the TW Ultimate Western Destination list.
 Awarded the National Day of the Cowboy's "Cowboy Keeper" in 2016 and the Oklahoma Travel Industry Association Redbud Merit for Outstanding Attraction.
-Also voted Best Museum in Chickasaw Country in 2013.